ThamirysOlv/nps_api/README.md

 # NPS API

-The purpose of this project is to get data from NPS API.
+The purpose of this project is to request data from NPS API.

 The data requested from the API is analyzed for parks and park activities.